Aloomaio/vacuum-analyze-redshift/README.md

 # Development

-If you want to make changes to the script or fix bugs, we suggest forking [awslabs/amazon-redshift-utils][1] and send pull requests.
+The Vacuum and Analyze logic is built by [awslabs/amazon-redshift-utils][1].
+If you find a bug or would like to suggest a feature, please create a pull request over there.

+The Docker wrapper and the entrypoint is built by us.
+If you would like to fix a bug or a suggest a feature, please create a pull request in this repository.

 # License